Robin Phillips (UK jazz singer and pianist)

 In ensemble format, his energetic piano trio harks back to a golden age of jazz, but their arrangements have a distinctly modern edge; committed to the past but drawing on modern influences to create a fresh approach to their jazz repertoire.

 The album features Robin alongside Brandon Allen (tenor sax), Sammy Mayne (alto sax), Jihad Darwish (bass), and Seb De Krom (drums).
-The lead track from the album is ‘As Time Goes By’ and the video appears below:

 In 2014 Robin turned heads with his King Pleasure-inspired vocalese album with guests including Ian Shaw and Anita Wardell.
 On the album Robin played as well as sang the collection of vocalese solos and he included two new vocalese lyrics to improvised creations by Jon Hendricks and Chet Baker.